 This discussion and analysis of our financial condition and results of operations is based on our condensed consolidated financial statements, which we have prepared in accordance with United States generally accepted accounting principles.
 The preparation of these condensed financial statements requires us to make estimates, judgments and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported amounts of expenses during the reporting periods.
 We base our estimates on historical experience and on various other factors and assumptions that we believe are reasonable under the circumstances at the time the estimates are made, the results of which form the basis for making judgments about the book values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-We periodically evaluate our estimates and judgments, including those described in greater detail below, in light of changes in circumstances, facts and experience.
+We periodically evaluate our estimates and judgments in light of changes in circumstances, facts and experience.

 Our critical accounting policies are those accounting principles generally accepted in the United States that require us to make subjective estimates and judgments about matters that are uncertain and are likely to have a material impact on our financial condition and results of operations, as well as the specific manner in which we apply those principles.
-For a description of our critical accounting policies, please see the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" contained in our Annual Report on Form 10-K for the year ended December 31, 2018.
-There have not been any material changes to the critical accounting policies discussed therein during the three and nine months ended September 30, 2019 other than related to leases due to adoption of Topic 842 (see Note 2 of the Notes to the Condensed Consolidated Financial Statements).
+For a description of our critical accounting policies, please see the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Significant Judgments and Estimates" contained in our Annual Report on Form 10-K for the year ended December 31, 2019.
+There have not been any material changes to the critical accounting policies discussed therein during the three months ended March 31, 2020.